Polynesian tattoo symbol: breath

 Hongi, Maori traditional greeting

-Exchanging the breath has a deeply sacred significance that comes from the story of the god Tane, who infused life into the first woman, Hineahuone after creating her from earth.
+Exchanging the breath holds a deeply sacred significance, originating from the story of the god Tane, who infused life into the first woman, Hineahuone, after creating her from earth.

-The action of mingling the breaths symbolizes becoming one, and it represents unity.
+The action of mingling the breaths symbolizes becoming one and represents unity.

 Hongi, exchanging te ha at a meeting

-In Hawai'i we have another symbol representing the breath of the god Ku (Kuhanu), where hanu means both breath and spirit, essence:
+In Hawai?i, a symbol representing the breath of the god Ku is called Kuhanu.
+Here, hanu means both breath and spirit/essence.

 Hawaiian tattoo symbol kuhanu

-Ku is the Hawaiian god of war, and he is related to the dualism of life and death, as visually shown by the symbol.
+Ku is the Hawaiian god of war, and this symbol is related to the dualism of life and death, as visually represented by the opposing light and dark elements.

 Marquesan tattoo symbol breath of life

-The importance of breath is also reflected in tattoos, and how they are structured: a Polynesian tattoo must have "flow" and "breath".
+The importance of breath is also reflected in the structure of the tattoos themselves: a Polynesian tattoo must have "flow" and "breath."

-By flow we mean that one important feature is that every element must flow along with the others in a balanced design.
+• Flow means that every element must connect and move harmoniously with the others in a balanced design.

 The example below shows the difference between a stacked and a breathing design: